flandreas/antares-source/README.md

   - Collect the macOS package `build/antares/distributions/Antares-<version>.dmg`
   - Collect the ProGuard mapping file in `build/antares/libs/antares-<version>-proguard.map` and store it in a save place.
 You will need it for un-obfuscating stack traces from bug reports.
-- On a windows machine (after pulling changes from remote repository)
+- On a Windows machine (after pulling changes from remote repository)
   - `gradlew clean :antares:distributeWindows`
   - `cd Desktop`
   - Signing doesn't yet work from within gradle (permissions?), so call it manually: